segmentio/segment-docs/src/connections/destinations/catalog/appcues/index.md

 To enable this feature, go to the Integrations Settings in Appcues and click "Activate" under the Segment integration.

-### Whitelisted Domains
+### Allow-listed Domains

 By default, Appcues will target based on the path of the URL.
 So if we created an Appcues experience and targeted it to `/integrations`, it would appear wherever the embed script is installed with that URL path, like appcues.com/integrations and my.appcues.com/integrations.
-If your `analytics.js` script is installed on multiple domains (e.g. your marketing site and your web app), you'll want to use Appcues whitelisted domains when targeting your experience.
+If your `analytics.js` script is installed on multiple domains (e.g. your marketing site and your web app), you'll want to use Appcues allow-listed domains when targeting your experience.

 ## Delete